apollographql/rover/docs/source/errors.md

 This error should include information about _why_ the contract configuration could not be successfully published; usually it is due to invalid inputs.
 You should assume that none of the configuration changes have taken effect unless the error message(s) indicate otherwise.

+### E041

+This error occurs when a new subgraph fails to publish due to a missing `--routing-url`.

+The subgraph you're trying to publish has never been published before, meaning it would be unreachable without specifying a `--routing-url`.
+In subsequent publishes, the `--routing-url` is optional and will default to the previous value.